foundata/guidelines/oci-container-image-guide.md

 - Fail a release for a fixable `HIGH` or `CRITICAL` vulnerability unless an approved, unexpired exception exists in repository configuration; this guide owns the authoritative severity threshold.
 - Store the scanner version, vulnerability database version or timestamp, image digest and result with the release evidence.
 - Record the local manifest digest before scanning and verify the same digest after upload.
-- The organization MUST schedule rescans from a digest-bound inventory of supported releases because vulnerability data changes without image changes.
+- Arrange scheduled organization rescans from a digest-bound inventory of supported releases because vulnerability data changes without image changes.
 Mutable tags MUST NOT define this inventory.
 Scheduling and remediation ownership are external; [Rescans and remediation](#rescans-and-remediation) defines the procedure.
 - Use exactly one scanner stack as the authoritative release gate.
 - Cache the vulnerability database between runs, record the database version or timestamp with each scan result, and refresh a stale or corrupted cache instead of trusting it.